Introduction

 Pipeline overview

-The pipeline is built using Nextflow and processes data using the following steps:
+The pipeline is built using Nextflow and outputs the following information:

 Pipeline information